surniaulula/wpsso/readme.txt

 = 8.6.0 =

-(2020/09/25) Added a new "Webpage Document Title" option under the SSO &gt; Advanced Settings &gt; Content and Text tab.
+(2020/09/25) Added a new "Webpage Document Title" option in the Advanced Settings.
 Fixed incorrect Schema AggregateRating meta tag markup.
-Fixed an "undeclared static property" error in the SSO &gt; Dashboard page.
+Fixed an "undeclared static property" error in the Dashboard page.